MicrosoftDocs/iis-docs/iis/application-frameworks/install-and-configure-php-applications-on-iis/using-fastcgi-to-host-php-applications-on-iis.md

     [![](using-fastcgi-to-host-php-applications-on-iis/_static/image9.png)](using-fastcgi-to-host-php-applications-on-iis/_static/image8.png)

     > [!NOTE]
 	> If you do not see **FastCgiModule** in the **Modules:** list, the module is either not registered or not enabled.
-To check if the FastCGI module is registered, open the IIS configuration file that is located at `%windir%\windows\system32\config\applicationHost.config` and check that the following line is present in the `&lt;globalModules&gt;` section:
+To check if the FastCGI module is registered, open the IIS configuration file that is located at `%windir%\windows\system32\config\applicationHost.config` and check that the following line is present in the `<globalModules>` section:

     [!code-xml[Main](using-fastcgi-to-host-php-applications-on-iis/samples/sample3.xml)]

-    In the same file, also check that the FastCGI module is added to the &lt;modules&gt; section:
+    In the same file, also check that the FastCGI module is added to the `<modules>` section:

     [!code-xml[Main](using-fastcgi-to-host-php-applications-on-iis/samples/sample4.xml)]